nnamon/stasher/README.md

 # python-stub

-A project stub template for python projects with CI integration.
+A project stub template for python projects with CI integration and pre-commit hooks.

 ## Initializing a New Repository